-Instagram classic icons are back: Here’s how to get them
+Instagram icons: Here’s how to change them and give your phone that classic look

 As part of its 10th-anniversary celebration, the Facebook-owned social media platform has brought back some of its icons of yore, including the classic Polaroid camera icon that so many users fell in love with when Instagram was young and innocent and not full of annoying political memes.

-In addition to the classic Polaroid, users have the option to choose between several different app icons and make it the default for their phone.
+In addition to the classic Polaroid, users have the option to choose between several different app icons.
+Just pick the one you like and make it the default for your phone.
 This is especially great news for Instagram users (not naming names, but me) who are not especially crazy about its current branding.

 Here’s how to get the icons: